artarf/git-diff-staged/README.md

   variation uses the hunk surrounding cursor, if there are changes at that position.

-Also adds a vim-mode-plus Operation to toggle staging status for a movement:
+Also adds a vim-mode-plus Operator to toggle staging status for a movement:

 - `git-diff-staged:toggle-staged`